COMPASS (Combined OCE MPO ATM Seminar Series) WEDNESDAY

 “Radiative-Convective Equilibrium in a Single Column Climate Model, and Coupling to Parameterized Large-Scale Dynamics”

 "Frequency of Heat Waves over Europe"

 Heat waves are a serious threat to ecosystems, society and the economy of Europe.
 Accurate prediction of the frequency of heat waves is necessary to better prepare for impacts.
 Studies have analyzed past trends in the frequency of heat waves in Europe; however, less is known about the prediction of these events.
 Our first step is to analyze the characteristics of maximum 2m temperatures by utilizing daily NCEP/NCAR reanalysis data (Kalnay et al. 1996).
 Thresholds, given by percentile values, allow us to define hot spell temperature extremes so that the frequency of heat waves during summer months (JJA) of 1982 to 2013 can be calculated.
 For this 32-year period, results from reanalysis data are compared to 1.0° resolution CCSM4 retrospective forecasts of daily maximum 2m temperature with a 12-month hindcast initialized every January 1st.
 For each January initialization, an ensemble of 10 hindcasts is used.
 The frequency of hot spells lasting for 5 or more days are computed from both reanalysis and retrospective forecast data.
 We strive to assess the importance of 5-month lead forecasts initialized in January in the prediction of the frequency of summer hot spells.

-Jun 14 --- Dr. Michael Folmer (NOAA Ocean Prediction Center)
+Jun 14 --- Dr. Michael Folmer (NOAA Center for Weather and Climate Prediction)